-This Proxy Statement is being furnished in connection with the solicitation of proxies by the Board of Directors of Harris & Harris Group, Inc. (the "Company," "us," "our," and "we"), for use at the 2007 Annual Meeting of Shareholders (the "Annual Meeting"), to be held on May 3, 2007, and at any postponements or adjournments thereof.
+This Proxy Statement is being furnished in connection with the solicitation of proxies by the Board of Directors of Harris & Harris Group, Inc. (the "Company," "us," "our," and "we"), for use at the 2008 Annual Meeting of Shareholders (the "Annual Meeting"), to be held on May 1, 2008, and at any postponements or adjournments thereof.
+The enclosed proxy card, this Proxy Statement and the Company's Annual Report for the fiscal year ended December 31, 2007, are being first transmitted on or about March 25, 2008, to our shareholders

-The Annual Meeting will be held on Thursday, May 3, 2007, at 3:00 p.m., local time, at The Princeton Club of New York, 15 West 43rd Street (between 5th and 6th Avenues), New York, New York.
-At the Annual Meeting, our shareholders will be asked to elect 12 directors to serve on the Board of Directors of the Company until the next annual meeting; or until their successors have been duly elected and qualified, and to vote on the other matters stated in the accompanying Notice and described in more detail in this Proxy Statement.
-If any other matters properly come before the Annual Meeting, the persons named on the proxies will vote upon such matters at their discretion.
-The enclosed proxy card, this Proxy Statement and the Company's Annual Report on Form 10-K are being first transmitted on or about April 2, 2007, to our shareholders.
+The Annual Meeting will be held on Thursday, May 1, 2008, at 3:00 p.m., local time, at The Princeton Club of New York, 15 West 43rd Street (between 5th and 6th Avenues), New York, New York 10036.
+At the Annual Meeting, shareholders will be asked to elect 11 directors to serve on the Board of Directors of the Company until the next annual meeting; or until their successors have been duly elected and qualified, and to vote on the other matters stated in the accompanying Notice and described in more detail in this Proxy Statement.